fleetdm/fleet/articles/fleetctl.md

 ### Upgrading fleetctl

-If you previously used npm to install fleetctl, the easiest way to update fleetctl is by rerunning the install command.
+If you previously used npm to install fleetctl, fleetctl will update itself the next time you run it.

 ```sh
 npm install -g fleetctl@latest